"He in his madness prays for storms, and dreams that storms will bring him peace"

 When you combine these practices—Space.
 Sweat.
 Share.
 Script.—you create your own energetic triangle.

-Your personal toolbox for clarity.
+Your personal toolbox for confidence.

 You don’t need someone else to give you the key; you are the circuit, the current, the creator.